Credit card refunds: How they work and how to request one

 How long does a credit card refund take?

-There’s no set answer to how long it takes for a refund to appear on a cardholder’s account.
-It depends on a few different factors, like whether you ship the item back to the merchant or return it in person and where you are in your credit card billing cycle.
-For a rough idea, though, many merchants show their individual return policies on their website.
+Many merchants show their individual return policies on their websites.
+Reading the policy can give you a rough idea of how long a refund may take.
+Five to 14 days is typical, but there’s no universal timeline.
+It depends on a few factors, like whether you ship the item back to the merchant or return it in person and where you are in your credit card billing cycle

 How do you request a credit card refund?